Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit continues.

 The villainous Matriarch weakly tells Adam that she’s glad to see him since she doesn’t want to die all alone.
 She tells Warlock how the Magus condemned her to a slow, agonizing death from the impact of her fall.

-In an artistically bizarre but effective bit by Jim Starlin we get a pseudo-love scene between our protagonist and the dying Matriarch as he comforts and cradles her in her final moments.
+In a bizarre but effective bit we get a pseudo-love scene between our protagonist and the dying Matriarch as he comforts and cradles her in her final moments.
 It’s a nice reminder that Adam is very different now after taking on the mantle of the Magus’ insanity and depravity two chapters ago.
+That’s why he’s capable of feeling attracted to this wicked woman responsible for tortures and tyranny on a thousand worlds.

 With that perversely poignant interlude over, Adam mourns the late villainess and operatically screams with wonder about why life must be so cruel and filled with so much pain.
 Thanos at last catches up with our trio and – foreshadowing themes that will be dealt with in greater detail next issue – tells Warlock that such pain and misery will always be the way of Life.